book week concert

 What exactly defines a customized international curriculum?
 At ISB, we researched the best curriculum standards from around the world and curated our approach to education accordingly.
 Learn more about the benefits of curriculum curation.

-“We take what's useful from the American system and draw from other systems that other schools of thought around education [are using] in order to really be authentic to where we are in Beijing and our context here in China,” says Ms. Poulsen.
+“We take what's useful from the American system and draw from other systems that other schools of thought around education [are using] in order to really be authentic to where we are in Beijing and our context here in China,” said Ms. Poulsen.

 We also take into consideration the community here at ISB, what students both need and want, and how we can empower our students with purpose and compassion